fumblystuff/subdirectory-copy/readme.md

 ## Demonstration

-Here's a demonstration of the application in action
+Here's a demonstration of the application in action; click the image below to launch the video.

 [![Subdirectory Copy Demonstration](screenshots/figure-01.png)](https://www.youtube.com/watch?v=sfybxdTEf0k)